-This is a beginner level beanie sewing pattern that can be sewn in less than an hour.
-This gathered hat is a contemporary version of the classic fleece hat, which will keep you warm and trendy during winter.
+This is a beginner-level fleece hat sewing pattern that can be sewn in less than an hour.
+This gathered hat is a contemporary version of the classic fleece beanie hat, which will keep you warm and trendy during winter.

-You can mix and match different colors and prints and have fun with the pattern.
+You can mix and match different colors and prints and have fun with this beanie sewing pattern.
 So come on, grab your notions and banish the winter blues with this warm and cozy hat!

 |Ages||Finished Cuff Circumference